-As the rollercoaster of the relationship Is happening, you don’t get the opportunity to see the situation as reality, and this is why often they are seen as the hero, and you’re left looking like the crazy one, also not wanting to reach out, through pride, through ego and through fear that no one will understand what’s actually happened to you.
+As the rollercoaster of the relationship Is happening, you don’t get the opportunity to see the situation as reality, and this is why often they are seen as the hero.
+You’re left looking like the crazy one, also not wanting to reach out, through pride, through ego and through fear that no one will understand what’s actually happened to you.

-Then if they do discard you, you’re left heartbroken and trying to work it all out, and suddenly they are back with all those false promises that you don’t see as false, your heart fills, and you take them back, that idolisation stage is resumed, yet it’s only ever temporary, and soon enough you’re walking on eggshells as they slowly devalue and discard you all over again.
+Then if they do discard you, you’re left heartbroken and trying to work it all out.
+Suddenly they are back with all those false promises that you don’t see as false, your heart fills, and you take them back, that idolisation stage is resumed, yet it’s only ever temporary.
+Soon enough, you’re walking on eggshells as they slowly devalue and discard you all over again.

 Your instincts are screaming something at you, but you just don’t understand what, so you try again trying to deal with the issues and get the relationship back on track, as at times the relationship could be so kind and they could treat you so right.
 Yet even when things are going well again, you have anxiety due to an internal fear of dread.